We offer the following services:

 - Borstal Village Surgery

-This provides enhanced services for the area covered by the PCN and we are pleased to advise that the PCN provide support of our Care Navigators and extended hour’s clinic.
+This provides enhanced services for the area covered by the PCN and we are pleased to advise that the PCN provide support by way of Care Navigators and extended hour’s clinic.

 Our care navigators are: